babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 **Query Plan display options**

-You can use parameter settings that are supported by the PostgreSQL [EXPLAIN and EXPLAIN ANALYZE statements](https://www.postgresql.org/docs/current/sql-explain.html) to control the type of information that is displayed with your query plan.
-To query Babelfish for a list of parameters and their current values, use the following command:
+You can use settings that are similar to the PostgreSQL [EXPLAIN and EXPLAIN ANALYZE statement settings](https://www.postgresql.org/docs/current/sql-explain.html) to control the type of information that is displayed with your query plan.
+To query Babelfish for a list of settings and their current values, use the following command:

 ```
 SELECT name,